The Big Picture on Questions To Ask Before Buying Rental Property:

 And county-level population growth on the Federal Reserve:

-Rising population and income are a promising sign, as are shrinking unemployment and crime rates (thank you Captain Obvious).
-Make sure you have your pulse on the local economy, and that goes beyond looking up data online.
+Rising population and income are promising signs, as are shrinking unemployment and crime rates (thank you Captain Obvious).
+Ensure you have your pulse on the local economy, which goes beyond looking up data online.

-Go walk the neighborhood, talk to local business owners.
-Get a true gut-level feel for what’s going on in the area, and only invest in neighborhoods and towns that are on the rise.
+Go walk the neighborhood and talk to local business owners.
+Get a true gut-level feel for what’s happening in the area, and only invest in neighborhoods and towns on the rise.

 6. Who’s going to manage the property?

-There’s no wrong answer here.
-But you do need an answer, and a good reason for it.
+This is an important question before you get into rental properties, and there’s no wrong answer here.
+But you do need an answer and a good reason for it.

 If you manage the property yourself, you can avoid paying a property manager – but managing a rental property is still a labor expense, even if you do the labor yourself.
-Include property management as an expense either way, when you calculate the rental property’s cash flow.
+When calculating the rental property’s cash flow, include property management as an expense either way.

 To make your life easier as a solo landlord, we offer free landlord software that helps you automate your property management.
 Here’s a quick overview of exactly what you can do with our landlord app:

-Before you buy a rental property, make sure you have a plan in place for who’s going to manage it day-to-day.
-Once you buy a rental property, someone needs to be on the front lines managing it, and you don’t want any confusion as to who that is.
+Once you buy a rental property, someone needs to be on the front lines managing it, and you don’t want any confusion about who that is.

 (article continues below)